vectordotdev/vector/website/docs/reference/env-vars.md

 ### LOG

-Sets Vector's log level.
+Sets Vector&#39;s log level.
 See the [log section in the monitoring guide][docs.monitoring#level] for more information on the available levels.

 </Field>